 The Committee will review the technical proposals to determine whether there are aspects of a proposal that are unclear or contain errors, omissions or misunderstandings to the extent that the Committee is in doubt as to the precise meaning of the proposer.
-In that event the Committee will seek written clarification from the proposer.
+In that event the point of contact will seek written clarification from the proposer for the Committee.
 The purpose of clarification is not to remediate, but to understand.
 During the clarification process the Committee will not engage in negotiations related to price or potential improvements in the technical proposals as originally presented.